 Minimum Quantity

 This is the minimum quantity that can be transacted in the product described above.
-The minimum quantity is product.
+The minimum quantity is product specific.

 Increment Quantity

 The quantity of a product to be transacted can be varied downwards from the maximum quantity by the increments displayed.
 The incremental quantity is product specific.